-- 1. Developed a novel cell similarity metric that is robust to biological noise, while at the same time is sensitive enough to identify weak cell type-specific signals - 2.
-Characterized the functional identity of cells - Under the pure cell assumption, this metric induces a convex topology that embeds functional identity of cells - 3.
-Utilized functional identity of cells to identify both discrete cell types and continuous cell states - 4.
-Identified driving transcriptional controls that mediate the functional identity of cells
+- 1. A novel cell similarity metric that is robust to biological noise, while at the same time is sensitive enough to identify weak cell type-specific signals - 2.
+New notion of functional identity of cells - Under the pure cell assumption, this metric induces a convex topology that embeds functional identity of cells - 3.
+Use functional identity of cells to identify both discrete cell types and continuous cell states - 4.
+Identify driving transcriptional controls that mediate the functional identity of cells